 Jessica Guo

-11th Grade | Los Angeles, CA
+11th Grade | California

 “Youth advocacy means speaking up even if it feels scary, and it doesn't always have to be a dramatic gesture either.
 You can start with an email or conversation to their teachers, or even just share your thoughts with peers and see where it goes.”